-Known as Münchner Christkindlmarkt in German, Munich Christmas Market is one of the best in Germany.
-But Munich doesn’t just have one Christmas market.
-The main market is held on Marienplatz, but there are several others around the historic city centre.
+Munich Christmas Market is easily one of the best in Germany.
+Marienplatz is the main location, but several others are around the historic city centre.

 Christmas Day: Closed.